 Have you had any further x-rays, to see if the screw holes have filled in?
 I’m wondering how long this takes and whether the bone is ever as strong as before the break.

 I did not go back to my doctor after the plate was removed.
-My shoulder felt so much better, and I knew the screw holes will heals with time having just watched the entire bone grow back together over nine months.
-So you will get a good idea of how bone grows with your doctor over the first six months.
-My guess is by three months the holes are filled completely.
+My shoulder felt so much better, and I knew the screw holes would heal with time having just watched the entire bone grow back together over nine months.
+So, you will get a good idea of how bone grows with your doctor over the first six months.
+My guess is by three months, the holes are filled completely.
 And as far as bone strength goes, supposedly the collarbone is stronger than before because the scar tissue from the break creates a webbing around the break.
-This webbing creates a stronger bone, but you probably lose flexibility with the bone as therefore the bone (while stronger) may be more susceptible for another break because it its rigid structure.
+This webbing creates a stronger bone, but you probably lose flexibility with the bone as therefore the bone (while stronger) may be more susceptible to another break because of its rigid structure.

 How long did it take for you to recover from your second surgery?